-By the time we reached Romania and visited Charlie Weasley (yes, there were that many Weasleys running around) and his dragons on the Dragon Plains, I was pretty homesick.
+By the time we reached Romania and visited Charlie Weasley and his dragons on the Dragon Plains, I was fairly homesick.
 I saw the dragons and watched them with envy.
 I wanted to sprout wings myself and return home.

 We made the rest of the journey through Europe with similar ease and lack of injuries.
 Actually, that was rather funny.
 For once, neither Mum nor Dad had hurt themselves out in the wild.
 Lorcan would be happy to hear this; they were the reason he was studying to be a Field-Healer, so he could travel with them and care for them whenever something went wrong.

 By the time we finally made it back home to England, it was May.
 Sigh.
 I'd spent more than half a year travelling.
 Merlin, I was so glad and thankful to be home.

 Lorcan was home to greet us before ditching for a date with Roxanne.
 He congratulated me, though, for keeping our parents alive.
 That was something funny.

 Something not funny?
 Lorcan hadn't heard from Scorpius in a while.

 "He's been around, sure," Lorcan told me when we spoke off to the side one night after at the end of May.
 "But he hasn't been around."

 "I've seen him in passing in Diagon Alley and I thought I saw him a time or two with Lucius—ickk—at the Ministry, but he barely acknowledged me.
 I think there's a lot on his mind."

 "You've got that right," I said without thinking.
 "He's got a lot on his mind."